-From today (1 July 2020), following a decision by the Fair Work Commission earlier in the year, the coverage of the Miscellaneous Award 2020 has been significantly extended to now capture many employees who were previously assumed to be award-free.
+From 1 July 2020, following a decision by the Fair Work Commission, the coverage of the Miscellaneous Award 2020 has been significantly extended to now capture many employees who were previously assumed to be award-free.

 The coverage clause of the award has been amended by the deletion of clause 4.3 and amendments to clause 4.2.
 See below the changes with tracked changes:

 4.2 The award does not cover those classes of employees who, because of the nature or seniority of their role, have not traditionally been covered by awards including managerial employees and professional employees such as accountants and finance, marketing, legal, human resources, public relations and information technology specialists.

 (a) in an industry covered by a modern award who are not within a classification in that modern award; or